1. Help Center

 Output report format

-Ducky Reporting outputs a simple spreadsheet file to enable simple and efficient re-use.
+Climate Reporting outputs a simple spreadsheet file to enable simple and efficient use and manipulation.
 The report outputs the following:

 • Monthly greenhouse gas emissions per scope